 The use of virtual memory may seem to push the burden of memory management into the user processes, where it shows up either as an application programming problem or as part of the language run-time system, for example, in the implementation of new and dispose or malloc and free in Pascal and C, or as the garbage collector underlying an implementation of LISP, Smalltalk or Simula.

 Of course, systems must manage the backing store, but this is typically allocated in units of interchangable disk tracks or sectors.
 There are performance penalties for allocating disk space poorly, but the problem is one of performance, not absolute necessity.
-Simple allocation heuristics such as allocating that free sector closest to the other allocated sectors of the same file (or virtual address space) can give excellent results.
+Simple allocation heuristics such as allocating that free sector closest to the other allocated sectors of the same file can give excellent results.

 In fact, much of the message of the above paragraphs is incorrect.
 When an application chooses the wrong allocation algorithm, it can paralyze the system.
 On some UNIX systems, for example, the system must be periodically rebooted because the X-windows window manager, an applications program, consumes all of the available virtual memory.
 The problem is severe external fragmentation within the memory allocated to the window manager by the system.

-Overhead is the term used to describe additional memory that must be allocated, above and beyond that requested by the users, in order to provide for management of the pool of memory.
-For example, it may require a few words of memory to describe the location of each allocated memory block.
+Overhead is the term used to describe additional memory that must be allocated, above and beyond that requested by the users, in order to provide for management of the pool of memory being managed.

 The consequence of fragmentation and overhead is that, although the total user demand for memory may be less than the number of words available, the system may be unable to meet that demand because the largest available block of free memory is smaller than the smallest user demand that has yet to be satisfied.